-There are many facts about eyelashes that are known to each and everyone of us.
-Being in the eyelash extension industry, many topics were brought up by our students and we have decided to put out top 10 most interesting eyelash facts for your enjoyment.
+There are many facts about eyelashes that are known to each and every one of us.
+Being in the eyelash extension industry, many topics were brought up by our students and we have decided to put out the top 10 most interesting eyelash facts for your enjoyment.

 - As far as the length and quantity of eyelashes they all vary from person to person.
 On average, each human eye contains anywhere between 150 – 250 individual lashes on the top eyelid and between 50-100 on the bottom.
 Eyelashes do not grow in even lines, rather in uneven rows: anywhere from 5-6 rows on the top eyelid and 3-5 rows on the bottom

 - As you have already known, the top eyelashes are always longer than the bottom ones.
 The lashes on the top eyelid are usually between 7-13mm in length while the lashes on the bottom usually never grow longer than 7mm.

 - Generally, the length, curl, and thickness of your eyelashes is genetic.
 That does not mean that any defects are irreparable.
 With proper care, many deficiencies can be corrected to your liking.

 - Regular intake of over the counter medications such as Aspirin and Ibuprofen can slow down the growth rate of your lashes as well as hair in general.